 Neutral Density Filters serve several purposes, the most important being that they disperse color and light evenly throughout your photo.
 This type of filter is particularly common among landscape photographers, because the filters allow you to capture a wide range of shadows and highlights, without having too much contrast and losing detail.

-The filters come in varying intensities, measured in “stops,” create a variety of effects, and allow you to shoot at a high ISO or wide aperture in bright light.
+ND filters come in varying intensities, measured in “stops,” creating a variety of effects, and allow you to shoot at a high ISO or wide aperture in bright light.
 They also give you the ability to experiment with motion blur, as you can see in the image above, the water is completely smooth.

 Polarizing filters are a great accessory to have in your camera bag!
-They increase saturation, and reduce glare on water, haze, glass, or any reflective surface.
+They increase saturation and reduce glare on water, haze, glass, or any other reflective surface.
 You can adjust the intensity of the filter by rotating the filter from left to right on your lens.
-The photo above illustrates the polarizer at its highest and lowest intensities.
+The photo below illustrates the polarizer at its highest and lowest intensities.
 Notice how, in the photo on the left, there is more detail and color in the sky, as well as the buildings.
-Polarizers are also extremely easy to use.
+Circular Polarizing Filters are also extremely easy to use.

-Warming and cooling filters are exactly what you would think – they adjust the color temperature within you camera.
-Now, this is something that can easily be corrected in post-processing, but if you prefer to get your shot as accurate as possible in-camera to speedup your workflow, you may want to consider one of these filters.
+Warming and cooling filters are exactly what you would think – they adjust the color temperature within your camera.
+Now, this is something that can easily be corrected in post-processing, but if you prefer to get your shot as accurate as possible in-camera to speed up your workflow, you may want to consider one of these filters.